 This change could be significant if the publisher is submitting article XML for Crossref to extract metadata rather than submitting the Crossref metadata submission XML.
-This is currently possible with Crossref so the XML specifics for that would be from Crossref.

 Research Resources Metadata: NISO JATS 1.2

 A major new addition in JATS 1.2 is new front-matter group and elements for research support information not just funding information but what resources (e.g. Laboratories) supported this research.
 This was proposed by Mark Doyle (APS) Co-Chair of CHORUS TWG.
 Until Crossref and CHORUS track non-funding support metadata, this will be just publisher information.
 This is in the JATS 1.2 documentation: a new wrapper element that can contain both the funding group (the current funding information syntax) and the contributed resource group (the new metadata element).
 An example from JATS v1.2 draft documentation: